Hanso38/torqpagestest/docs/Processes.md

 Custom joins can fail with appropriate errors:

     q)h(`.gw.syncexecj;(`f;2);`hdb`rdb;{sum{select count i by b from x} each x})
-    'failed to apply supplied join function to results: b
+    `failed to apply supplied join function to results: b

 Asynchronous queries must be sent in async and blocked: